-Concerns/Allegations that may MEET the harm threshold.

-An allegation may relate to a person who works with children who has:

-- behaved in a way that has harmed a child or may have harmed a child.
-(Harm threshold) - possibly committed a criminal offence against or related to a child; (criminal threshold) - behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold) - behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferable risk threshold).
+Concerns/Allegations that may MEET the harm threshold: Concerns/Allegations that DO NOT meet the harm threshold: An allegation may relate to a person who works with children who has: behaved in a way that has harmed a child or may have harmed a child.
+(Harm threshold) possibly committed a criminal offence against or related to a child; (criminal threshold) behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold) behaved or may have behaved in a way that indicates they may not be suitable to work with children Behaviours that are inconsistent with school's staff code of conduct and other associated policies, or is otherwise not considered serious enough to consider a referral to the Local Authority Designated Officer (LADO), therefore low level concerns LLC) e.g. being over friendly with children having favourites taking photographs of children on their mobile phone, contrary to school policy engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or (transferable risk threshold). humiliating children.